badoo/RIBs/documentation/testing/unit-tests.md

         child1Builder = child1Builder,
     )

-    // RibRouterTestHelper will invoke all required callbacks to setup Router properly private val routerTestHelper = RibRouterTestHelper(
+    // Utility helper that will allow you to invoke all required callbacks in order to setup the Router's state properly private val routerTestHelper = RibRouterTestHelper(
         buildParams = emptyBuildParams(),
         router = router,